20 Best Calf Exercises For Mass and Strength

 13. Barbell Seated Calf Raise

 The barbell seated calf raise is a great variation of the seated calf raise if you have limited equipment (e.g., a home setup).
-But you can still utilize it as a gym exercise as well.
+However, you can still utilize it as a gym exercise.

-This is a very useful exercise if you don’t have access to a seated calf raise machine.
+This is a very useful exercise if you can’t access a seated calf-raise machine.

 Barbell Seated Calf Raise